 BUSINESS SUMMIT

-The Business Summit is a three week series held in April with the purpose of providing educational resources and professional development.
-Each session is presented by a local leader or business professional and may be offered virtually or in person.
+The Business Summit will be a half day event held in April with the purpose of providing educational resources and professional development.
+Each session is presented by a local leader or business professional.
 Attendees can customize their own Summit Experience by choosing the courses that work best for each individual.

 2023 PROGRAM